glennkmitchell/architecture-center/docs/microservices/tactical-ddd.md

 Of these, Delivery, Package, Drone, and UserAccount are aggregates.
 Tag, Confirmation, and Notification are associated with Delivery entities.

-Value objects include Location, ETA, PackageWeight, and PackageSize.
+Value objects in this design include Location, ETA, PackageWeight, and PackageSize.

 ## Define services